scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 **More comments from audience**

-Jodi: "Upwork = great place for “expert sourcing”."
+J: "Upwork = great place for “expert sourcing”."

-yogo: "Byron don't sell your work short! (who cares that its "simple" if it works and is useful?? that's even better if its simple)"
+Y: "Byron don't sell your work short! (who cares that its "simple" if it works and is useful?? that's even better if its simple)"

-Jodi: "For COVID-19 papers, this is a good list: https://retractionwatch.com/retracted-coronavirus-covid-19-papers/.
+J: "For COVID-19 papers, this is a good list: https://retractionwatch.com/retracted-coronavirus-covid-19-papers/.
 Overall I’d recommend the RetractionDatabase (may require licensing) is http://retractiondatabase.org/RetractionSearch.aspx"

-Lucy: "the PICO formalism is very nice to have"
+L: "the PICO formalism is very nice to have"

 ### Rocket chat